“The area has everything you could want…you don’t have to go any further…,” said one satisfied guest.

 - Diving at dive centre La Gombe, (6.5 km).
 There is an aeroplane at the bottom.

-- Fishing with a permit of 15 euros, to be collected at the post office in Esneux.
+- Fishing with a permit, buy it here.
 The Ourthe contains several freshwater fish but is known for its trout, perch and barbel.

-- On safari in animal park Le Monde Sauvage (20 km – Aywaille)
+- On safari in animal park Le Monde Sauvage (20 km – Aywaille).
+Combine with a visit to Remouchamps caves and enjoy reduction.

 - Caves in Comblain-au-Ponts (14 km) or Remouchamps ( boat ride on the longest underground river in the world!)
 (18km),